Financial Assistance for Your Military Child’s Remote Learning

 For additional information in regard to these forms of assistance and to see if you qualify, please see your local CGMA representative.

-If a military relief society office is not available near you, please contact the American Red Cross at 1-877-272-7337.
+If a military relief society office is not available near you, please get in touch with the American Red Cross at 1-877-272-7337.

 - Organizations That Help Military Kids and Families

 - Help For Military Families During COVID-19 Pandemic